thisDOTname/datatables-date_range_filter/README.md

 In the daterangefilter.js,

-i)  lines 13,14 & 15 are used to set the date separators for the date ranges and the column data.
+i)  lines 28,29 and 30 are used to set the date separators for the date ranges and the column data.

-ii) In lines 17, 18 and 19, we are creating timestamps for all dates.
+ii) In lines 32, 33 and 34, we are creating timestamps for all dates.
 The default date-format is (mm/dd/yyyy).
 Depending upon the date format, you might need to change the order of parameters in the Date() function.